irishjack490/Project2-Social-Events-App/README.md

 For privacy reasons, the user should only have access to the group's information if logged in.
 As a user I should be able to do the following:
     "*" Log in
-    "*"Have a rendered view of all the fun events coming up "*"Have the capability of commenting on the the events and viewing all my friends comments in the posted event "*"Post a new event
-    "*"Have the choice to confirm if I am going, if not going, or may be going "*" Log out
+    "*"Have a rendered view of all the fun events coming up "*"Have the capability of saving favorite events and displaying it to another page "*"Add a friend that is also a user of the app "*"Have the choice to comment on events where other users can see the comments "*" Log out

 ## Wireframes